chef/chef/docs/dev/design_documents/resource_property_validation_messaging.md

 # Resource Validation Messaging

-Custom resources provide multiple property validators allowing authors to control property input beyond just simple data types.
+Custom resources provide multiple property validators, allowing authors to control property input beyond just simple data types.
 Authors can expect strings to match predefined strings, match a regex, or return true from a callback method.
 This gives the author great control over the input data, but doesn't provide the consumer with much information when the validator fails.
-This RFC provides the author with the ability control the error text when the validator fails.
+This RFC provides the author with the ability to control the error text when the validator fails.

 ## Motivation